DaveyCHaysIII/raySoundBoard/README.md

 - include raylib and raygui libraries into src for enhanced portability
 - work on design

+**note: since there doesn't seem to be any zed functionality, it might be better to hard code **the sound effects buttons, since the dropdowns all get written over visually.
+Remove **checkboxes entirely and simplify the implementation.

 the current implementation is made for LINUX

 Dependencies (currently)